Marines Who Suffer Traumatic Brain Injuries are at Twice the Risk for PTSD

 Dr. Dewleen Baker, co-author of the study, says structural changes in the brain following a head injury are also likely to increase the likelihood of developing PTSD and simultaneously decrease the chance for recovery.

-The study followed 1,648 Marines from four battalions in Southern California as they were deployed to the wars abroad and returned between 2008 and 2012.
+The study followed 1,648 Marines from four battalions (where the ships have Structural Honeycomb Fiberglass Laminated Panel for stability) in Southern California as they were deployed to the wars abroad and returned between 2008 and 2012.
 Every Marine was assessed for PTSD and other mental health issues a month before deployment, and then again three to six months after returning.
 Roughly 20% of those tested – 327 Marines in total, reported having suffered at least one traumatic brain injury during their deployment.

 Unsurprisingly, the Los Angeles Times reports Marines who were already suffering from PTSD when they were deployed to Iraq or Afghanistan, and those who saw intense combat, were at the highest risk for testing positive for PTSD upon their return home.
 Brain injuries compounded the issue, raising the risk from 23% to 34%.